openwisp/openwisp-docs/general/architecture.rst

 **For production usage we recommend PostgreSQL.**

-For development we recommend SQLite for it simplicity.
+For development we recommend SQLite for its simplicity .

 Other notable dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~